Tame symmetric algebras of period four with small Gabriel quivers: Periodicity shadows

-The tame periodicity shadows were the main object of interest in the first paper \cite{PS1}, whereas in the second part \cite{PS2}, we presented an algorithm allowing to generate the set $\bS(n)$ of all (basic) tame periodicity shadows of size $n$, and we provided successful computations for $n\leqslant 6$.
-By basic, we mean that each tame periodicity shadow is obained from a shadow $A\in\bS(n)$ by permutations of rows and columns, or taking $-A$.
-In other words, we take some set $\bS(n)$ of tame periodicity shadows, which is a set of representatives of orbits under the action of permutation or taking negative matrix.
+The tame periodicity shadows were the main object of interest in the first paper \cite{PS1}, whereas in the second part \cite{PS2}, we presented an algorithm allowing us to generate the set $\bS(n)$ of all (basic) tame periodicity shadows of size $n$, and we provided successful computations for $n\leqslant 6$.
+By basic, we mean that each tame periodicity shadow is obtained from a shadow $A\in\bS(n)$ by permutations of rows and columns, or taking $-A$.
+In other words, we take a set $\bS(n)$ of tame periodicity shadows, which consists of all representatives of orbits under the action of permutation or taking negative matrix.
 At the level of associated quivers, this means permutation of vertices or taking the opposite quiver.
-Actually, we are interested only in the so called {\it essential shadows} \cite[see Section 2]{PS2}, which are shadows $A\in\bS(n)$ satisfying two additional conditions \begin{enumerate} \item[(PS4)] Each row of $A$ does not contain both $2$ and $-2$ (except $A$ is the Markov shadow $A=\bS_1\in\bS(3)$ from Example \ref{exm:4.1}). \item[(PS5)] For any $i,j,$ and $k$ such that $a_{ij}=2$ and $a_{jk}=1$, we have $a_{ki}>0$; for any $a_{ij}=-2$ and $a_{jk}=-1$, we have $a_{ki}<0$. \end{enumerate}
+Actually, we are interested only in the so-called {\it essential shadows} \cite[see Section 2]{PS2}, which are shadows $A\in\bS(n)$ satisfying two additional conditions: \begin{enumerate} \item[(PS4)] each row of $A$ does not contain both $2$ and $-2$ (except $A$ is the Markov shadow $A=\bS_1\in\bS(3)$ from Example \ref{exm:4.1}), \item[(PS5)] for any $i,j,$ and $k$ such that $a_{ij}=2$ and $a_{jk}=1$, we have $a_{ki}>0$; for any $a_{ij}=-2$ and $a_{jk}=-1$, we have $a_{ki}<0$. \end{enumerate}

-Note that for any GQT algebra $\La$ its shadow $\bS_\La$ is essential \cite[see Section 2]{PS2} (up to permutation or taking negative matrix).
+Note that for any GQT algebra $\La$ its shadow $\bS_\La$ is essential \cite[see Section 2]{PS2}.
 As a result, computing the set $\bE(n)$ of all essential shadows (called just shadows, or TSP4-shadows), gives us access to all possible shadows $\bS_\La$ of GQT algebras.
 In terms of quivers, we conclude that for any GQT algebra $\La=KQ/I$, $Q=Q_\La$, the associated quiver $\bfQ_{\bS_\La}$, which is exactly the quiver $Q^\times$ obtained from $Q$ by deleting all $2$-cycles and loops, is one of the quivers $\bfQ_A$ identified with essential shadows $A\in\bE(n)$ (up to permutation or taking the opposite quiver).

 We can say more.
 Namely, one of major results of the paper \cite[see Section 5, especially Theorem 5.6]{PS1} proves that the loop-free part $Q^\circ$ of $Q$ (obtained from $Q$ by deleting loops) has the form of a disjoint union